fnaumenko/bioStat/README.md

 Program allows to obtain correlation coefficients for the whole genome, for each chromosome separately, and for predefined regions within the chromosomes.
 In the last case it optionally prints region coefficients frequency histogram.
-This, for example, makes it possible to correlate the densities precisely in the peaks.<br>
+This, for example, makes it possible to correlate the densities precisely within peaks.<br>
-**bioCC** uses a fast single-pass range-based correlation algorithm.
+**bioCC** uses a single-pass range-based correlation algorithm.
 It also is designed to treat a bunch of files at once.

 ### Usage
 ```